What does “free range” mean in eggs?

 The key difference with free range is the access to an outdoor range.
 The shed or shelter the hens live in may be fixed or portable.
 In both cases, barn and free range, sheds are generally fitted with the same equipment, including nest boxes and perches, and friable litter on the floor for dust-bathing and scratching inside.
 Access to the outdoors is given through pop-holes placed along the shed walls for outdoor range access.
 Where pop-holes provide an outlook that is attractive to the hens, this can help encourage hens out onto the range, allowing them to actively explore their environment.

-Farmers and producers can be independently audited through a number of certification schemes, such as SPCA Blue Tick.
+Farmers and producers can be independently audited through a number of certification schemes, such as SPCA Certified.
 Certification schemes will have their own standards to which farms are audited.
 Auditing may also be independent, announced and unannounced, depending on requirements of the scheme.
 Standards can and may differ between certification schemes.
 For example, the size of the outdoor range required, and the amount of time hens are given access to the range may differ between different standards.

 What are the different egg production systems and how can I make an informed decision?